CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/pun-robust-2013/index.md

 - article-journal
 publication: "in *IEEE Transactions on Audio, Speech, and Language Processing* [SCI, JCR Q2]"
 doi: 10.1109/TASL.2013.2279312
-abstract: A robust feature points detector for invariant audio watermarking is proposed in this paper.
+abstract: <div class="justify-align">A robust feature points detector for invariant audio watermarking is proposed in this paper.
 The audio segments centering at the detected feature points are extracted for both watermark embedding and extraction.
 These feature points are invariant to various attacks and will not be changed much for maintaining high auditory quality.